ssp21/ssp21-spec/ssp21.md

 Sub-procedures are formally named below.

-*Handshake-data Procedure (HD procedure)* - Defines how the *ephemeral data* and the *mode data* are obtained for the *Handshake Begin Request* and *Handshake Begin Reply* messages.
+*Handshake-data Procedure (HD procedure)* - Defines how the *ephemeral data* and the *mode data* are obtained for the *Request Handshake Begin* and *Reply Handshake Begin* messages.

 *Input Key Material Procedure (IKM procedure)* - Defines how the *ephemeral data* and *mode_data* are validated and then used to calculate the *input_key_material*